 #8 To get freebies (33%)

-Bear in mind that followers are expecting more from you than just informational tweets.
+Bear in mind that older and new followers are expecting more from you than just informational tweets.

 They want to feel special for following your brand, so you’ll have to deliver.

 Takeaway: create special promotions, freebies, and discounts for your Twitter audience.
 That will help you augment your reach and that means more followers at the end of the day.

 In a study from Dan Zarrella about how factors like conversations, self-reference, and avatars affect follow count, he found that negative remarks correlate with a lower follower count.

 When talking about the quality of your audience, positivity matters.